-The event-driven architecture is fundamentally designed for evolution, stability, and growth.
-This document explores 15 key reasons (5 for each property) why these qualities are prioritized in Tuturuuu’s architecture.
+Event-driven architecture is fundamentally designed for evolution, stability, and growth.
+This document explores 15 key reasons (5 for each property) why these qualities matter, and shows how Tuturuuu applies the practical subset of these patterns today.

 Extensibility (5 Reasons)